-As soon as one of the nominees [moho] receives a majority [hapa nuil vote, the Chair declares her/him elected and no votes are taken on the remaining nominees for that office.
-This should be carefully explained to the members $[n\bar{a} hoa]$ before voting because, in all but ballot and roll call voting, the members should understand it is necessary for each member to vote against the nominee(s) they do not favor if they plan to vote for another nominee.
+As soon as one of the nominees [moho] receives a majority [hapa nui] vote, the Chair declares her/him elected and no votes are taken on the remaining nominees for that office.
+This should be carefully explained to the members [ $n\bar{a}$ hoa] before voting because, in all but ballot and roll call voting, the members should understand it is necessary for each member to vote against the nominee(s) they do not favor if they plan to vote for another nominee.
 For this reason, these methods are not generally preferred when there are more than two nominees as the candidates nominated first may be perceived as being favored.

 NOTE: Unless the bylaws provide otherwise, only a majority elects.
+[RONR (12th ed.)
+44:11]

 If there are more than two nominees, the nominee with the largest number of votes but not a majority of votes cast has a 'plurality' [helu nui].
 A plurality cannot elect unless the bylaws specifically provide for election by plurality.
-Likewise, unless the bylaws provide other wise, an election to office becomes final immediately if the candidate is present and does not decline, or if he is absent but has consented to his candidacy.
+Likewise, unless the bylaws provide otherwise, an election to office becomes final immediately if the candidate is present and does not decline, or if he is absent but has consented to his candidacy.

-Rising and Rising Counted Vote [Ke Koho Kū a me ke Koho Kū

-i Helu 'ia]: A 'rising vote' [koho $k\bar{u}$] is not necessarily a counted vote unless the motion for the rising vote specifies 'counted' [helu 'ia].
-If there are more than two nominees $[n\bar{a} \ moho]$, a counted vote is advisable to establish with certainty whether a candidate has received a majority [hapa nui].
-The Chair may call upon the nominees one at a time, asking: "As many as are in favor of 'Mr. A' (naming the nominee) will rise" ['O ka po 'e e kāko 'o ana iā Mr. A (hō 'ike 'ia ka inoa o ka moho), e kū i luna].
+Rising Vote and Rising Counted Vote [Ke Koho Kū a me ke Koho Kū i Helu 'ia]: A 'rising vote' [koho kū] is not necessarily a counted vote unless the motion for the rising vote specifies 'counted' [helu 'ia].
+If there are more than two nominees $[n\bar{a} \text{ moho}]$ , a counted vote is advisable to establish with certainty whether a candidate has received a majority [hapa nui], necessary to elect.
+The Chair may call upon the nominees one at a time, asking: "As many as are in favor of 'Mr. A' (naming the nominee) will please rise" ['O ka heluna e kāko'o ana iā Mr. A (hō'ike 'ia ka inoa o ka moho), e kū i luna].
 If it is a rising counted vote [koho kū i helu 'ia], add, "and remain standing until counted. [pause to count] Be seated" [a e ho'omau i ke kū 'ana i luna ā pau ka helu 'ana].
-"As many as are opposed to Mr. A will rise and remain standing until counted. [pause] Be seated" ['O ka po 'e e kū 'ē ana iā Mr. A, e kū i luna a ho'omau i ke kū 'ana ā pau ka helu 'ana].
+"As many as are opposed to Mr. A will rise and remain standing until counted. [pause] Be seated" ['O ka heluna e kū'ē ana iā Mr. A, e kū i luna a ho'omau i ke kū 'ana ā pau ka helu 'ana].
 The Chair repeats this for each nominee until one receives a majority.
-Then the Chair announces the vote, including the count, if any, and, if the candidate has received the necessary majority, the notice that the candidate is elected.
-If a plurality vote (helu nui) is not provided for in the bylaws, and if no candidate receives a majority, the election process must be repeated as often as necessary to elect by a majority vote.
+Then the Chair announces the vote, which includes the count, if any, and, if the candidate has received the necessary majority, the notice that the candidate is elected.
+If a plurality vote (helu nui) is not provided for in the bylaws, and if no candidate receives a majority, the election process must be repeated as often as necessary to complete the election.